Oyster selection subject to availability

 Savory: Potato chips

-Oysters range between lean and plump.
-Some oyster species naturally grow deeper cups with meat that is plump and fatty (the healthy kind!).
-Other oysters grow flatter cups with meat that is leaner and crisper.
+Oysters range between lean and plump like cuts of steak.
+Some oyster species naturally grow deeper cups with meat that is plump and fatty (the healthy kind!) comparable to a ribeye cut.
+Other oysters grow flatter cups with meat that is leaner and crisper similar to a filet mignon.

 Lean: Eastern oyster (Crassostrea virginica)